Back of book cover

 Click on cover to go to Amazon to purchase or read for free.

-In the fourth kingdom of the planet Vosj, during King Attim’s reign, it was two days before teenage Brodia got her second whipping.
+In the fourth kingdom of the planet Vosj, during King Attim’s reign, teenage Brodia was two days from her second whipping.

 But today, caught in a sudden warm summer shower, she crossed Widemouth’s bustling market.
-Swerving around the women who scowled at her from under their shawls, she relished the refreshing smell of oak and beech as heavy raindrops beat down the dust.
+Swerving around the women who scowled at her from under their shawls, she relished the refreshing smell of beech and oak as heavy raindrops beat down the dust.

 Years in the sun gave her a dark complexion, emphasizing a lighter scar on her chin, a trophy from a preteen misadventure.
 Brodia accepted that her lean face, high cheekbones, and button nose gave her an odd appearance.
-Plus, the scowling women undoubtedly had opinions about her pear-green beret and men’s clothes.
+Plus, the scowling women undoubtedly had opinions about her pear-green beret and the men’s clothes she preferred to wear.

 She basked in their derision.

 Ahead, she saw her friend Missus Kella sitting in the rain.
-Hurrying to her side, she squatted beside the beggar and gasped at the smell of stale urine.
+Hurrying to her side, she squatted beside the beggar, gasping at the smell of stale urine.
 She couldn’t bear to see her friend so neglected.
 Brodia tapped the crazy old widow’s begging bowl.
 “C’mon Kindness, let’s gets you outta this rain.
 I’ve gots dried meat for you today.”

 Missus Kella had been that woman who always had time to help others.
 Every village had one.
 Then, last winter, her husband died of a fever, causing something to snap in her mind.
 Now Widemouth needed another do-gooder.
 And Brodia dreaded becoming trapped in that role, left behind by Adventure to marry a well-intentioned farmboy.